Bernhelm/redux-boilerplate/README.md

 Redux Boilerplate
 ===========

-> Redux Boilerplate with Webpack, Babel, SASS, mocha, istambul, express on board
+> Redux Boilerplate with Webpack, Babel, SASS, mocha, istambul and express on board

 Credits to Christoph von Gellhorn.
 This boilerplate is based on [webpack-boilerplate](https://github.com/cvgellhorn/webpack-boilerplate)